 This Day in Football from 5-11 November

-Posted on 5 November 2012 in Canadian soccer history
+Posted on 5 November 2012 in This Day in Canadian Soccer

 THIS DAY IN FOOTBALL: 5 November 2010